 In almost every single aspect, the remake is better than the original – better actors (with the exception perhaps of Daniel Baldwin who is typecast again in a career where he seems to have specialised in playing sweaty, macho slobs), special effects that actually convince (apart from the weak UFO effects), a bigger budget and a better worked-out script.
 The remake does follow the original surprisingly closely – even down to retaining the narrator at the start of the film.
 The 35 years difference have however made some changes – Honey Parker can more openly be a slut, Nancy can visit a shrink to sort her problems out, and is now just a dependent personality without having to be a suicidal alcoholic as well.

 Attack of the 50 Ft.
 Woman was the second directorial film from Christopher Guest, previously an actor and comic, probably best known as one of core members of the mock-heavy metal band Spinal Tap.
 Subsequent to Attack of the 50 Ft.
-Woman, Christopher Guest has become celebrated as a writer-director of a series of amusing mockumentaries that include Waiting for Guffman (1996), Best in Show (2000), A Mighty Wind (2003) and For Your Consideration (2006).
+Woman, Christopher Guest has become celebrated as a writer-director of a series of amusing mockumentaries that include Waiting for Guffman (1996), Best in Show (2000), A Mighty Wind (2003), For Your Consideration (2006) and Mascots (2016).
 Guest is also married to actress Jamie Lee Curtis.